pinnaculum/galacteek/README.rst

 **galacteek** is offered under the GNU GPL3 license

+Some elements from the ipfs-css_ repository (CSS files and fonts) are included

 Some of the beautiful artwork (under the Creative Commons CC-BY-SA license) from the ipfs-logo_ project's repository is included, unchanged.